-- c.
-Where the calculation of Affordable Housing Units results in a fractional unit equal to or greater than one-half (.5), the fraction shall be rounded up to the next whole unit.
-Where the calculation of Affordable Housing Units results in a fractional unit less than one-half (.5), the fraction shall be rounded down to the next whole unit. - 2.
-General: - a.
-Design.
+- a) Design.
 All Affordable Housing Units must be comparable in initial construction quality and exterior design to the unrestricted dwelling units.
-However, nothing in this Section is intended to limit a homebuyer's rights to renovate a dwelling unit under applicable law. - b.
-Mix of housing types.
-The total number of bedrooms in the Affordable Housing Units shall, insofar as practicable, be proportionate to the total number of bedrooms in all units in the Subdistrict. - c.
-The Affordable Housing Units must have the same access and terms of use to all on-site amenities and services as other occupants in the same Subdistrict. - d.
-Timing.
+However, nothing in this Section 6B is intended to limit a homebuyer's rights to renovate a dwelling unit under applicable law. - b) Mix of housing types.
+The mix of bedrooms in the Affordable Housing Units shall, insofar as practicable, be the same as the mix of bedrooms in all units in the Subdistrict.

+Text from Section 6.10.7, Inclusionary Housing - Affordable Housing Units shall be dispersed throughout the building(s) and shall be comparable to Market-Rate Housing Units.

+c) The Affordable Housing Units must have the same access and terms of use to all on-site amenities and services as other occupants in the same Subdistrict.

+d) Timing.
 All Affordable Housing Units must be constructed and occupied not later than concurrently with construction and occupancy of unrestricted units.
-For any development that is approved in phases, the proportion of Affordable Housing Units shall be consistent across all phases. - 3.
-Monthly Housing Payment: - a.
-In Subdistrict A. For an Affordable homeownership Housing Unit the monthly housing payment, including mortgage principal and interest, private mortgage insurance, property taxes, condominium and homeowner's association fees, insurance, and parking, shall not exceed thirty percent (30%) or such other ratio or criteria established by DHCD or its successor agency of the maximum monthly income permissible for an eligible household, assuming a family size equal to the number of bedrooms in the dwelling unit plus one; and - b.
-In Subdistrict B. The monthly rent payment for an Affordable rental Housing Unit, including utilities and parking, shall not exceed thirty percent (30%) or such other ratio or criteria established by DHCD or its successor agency of the maximum monthly income permissible for an eligible household, with price determined assuming a family size equal to the number of bedrooms in the unit plus one unless other affordable program rent limits approved by DHCD shall apply; - c.
-Affordable Housing Units required to be offered for rent or sale shall be rented or sold to and occupied only by income eligible households. - 4.
-Affordable Housing Restriction.
+For any development that is approved in phases, the proportion of Affordable Housing Units shall be consistent across all phases.

+6B.4.4 Monthly Housing Payment:

+- a) In Subdistrict A. For an Affordable homeownership Housing Unit the monthly housing payment, including mortgage principal and interest, private mortgage insurance, property taxes, condominium and homeowner's association fees, insurance, and parking, shall not exceed 30% or such other ratio or criteria established by DHCD or its successor agency of the maximum monthly income permissible for an eligible household, assuming a family size equal to the number of bedrooms in the townhouse dwelling unit plus one. - b) In Subdistrict B. The monthly rent payment for an Affordable rental Housing Unit, including utilities and parking, shall not exceed 30% or such other ratio or criteria established by DHCD or its successor agency of the maximum monthly income permissible for an eligible household, with price determined assuming a family size equal to the number of bedrooms in the unit plus one unless other affordable program rent limits approved by DHCD shall apply. - c) Affordable Housing Units required to be offered for rent or sale shall be rented or sold to and occupied only by income eligible households.

+6B.4.5 Affordable Housing Restriction.

-Each affordable dwelling unit shall be subject to an affordable housing restriction which is recorded with the Middlesex County Registry of Deeds or Land Court Registry District of Middlesex County.
-The affordable housing restriction shall provide for the implementation of the requirements of this By-Law.
+Each Affordable Housing Unit shall be subject to an affordable housing restriction which is recorded with the Middlesex County Registry of Deeds or Land Court Registry District of Middlesex County.
+The affordable housing restriction shall provide for the implementation of the requirements of this Section 6B.4.
 All affordable housing restrictions must include, at minimum, the following: